plaborie/cpoptimizer/how_to/typeset_models/README.md

 A document proposing a way to typeset CP Optimizer models in LaTeX is available [here](conventions.pdf).

 Here is the adaptation of these conventions that we will adopt for typesetting CP Optimizer models in text format.
+If you just want to see a couple of examples, jump to the [Examples](#examples) section.

 # General constructs

+## Comments

+Comments are prefixed by `#`

 ## Scopes